Tips for Running an Effective Rapid Response Team

 - Taken as a whole, the members have a broad purview over your organization

-- It includes senior leaders / key decision-makers in the organization
+- It includes senior leaders and key decision-makers in the organization

-- Each member is available to meet frequently
+- Each member is available to meet at the frequency needed

 - It’s small enough (3-5 people) to meet regularly and make quick decisions